Categories

 Changes can be categorized into five different types.
 How a proposal will navigate through the FoM curriculum pathway is dependent on the change type.

-Category 1 – New Programs/For-credit Certificates
+Category 1 – New Degree Programs/Academic-credit Certificates

-Proposals to establish new non-degree programs (i.e., certificates and diplomas) typically do not require Ministry approval, but must be approved at a Faculty level and by UBC-V Senate.
-All health education programs, including new degree programs and non-degree programs, are required to complete a formal Health Review (CIP 51) by the Ministry of Post-Secondary and Future Skills (PSFS).
+All health education programs, including new degree programs and certificate programs, are required to complete a formal Health Review (CIP 51) by the Ministry of Post-Secondary and Future Skills (PSFS).

 Category 1 – New Courses/Major Changes